 It all began 600 years ago during the early years of the Ming Dynasty.
-By then China had gradually recovered socially and economically from centuries of turbulence caused by wars, disintegration, foreign occupation and reunification endeavor, and construction projects were taken place everywhere, from Beijing’s Forbidden City to Yunnan’s Dali Town.
+By then China had gradually recovered socially and economically from centuries of turbulence caused by wars, disintegration, foreign occupation and reunification endeavour, and construction projects were taken place everywhere, from Beijing’s Forbidden City to Yunnan’s Dali Town.
 The Wang clan running a merchant business in the capital city Nanjing decided to spend some money on the redevelopment of the rundown village in their homeland.

 A Water Circulation System

-According to the local chronicles, the fengshui man spent a decade surveying the land and water systems, and concluded the key to vitalise the energies at the village and minimise the fire risk in the city was to expend a spring water into a half-moon-shaped pond to contain the “yin fire”, a certain energy component that allegedly compromises Wang clan’s capacity to fight blazes.
+According to the local chronicles, the Fengshui man spent a decade surveying the land and water systems, and concluded the key to vitalise the energies at the village and minimise the fire risk in the city was to expend a spring water into a half-moon-shaped pond to contain the “yin fire”, a certain energy component that allegedly compromises Wang clan’s capacity to fight blazes.

-As a “yin fire” needs a “yang fire” to balance out, later a lake to the south of the village was constructed based on the advice given by another fengshui man.
+As a “yin fire” needs a “yang fire” to balance out, later a lake to the south of the village was constructed based on the advice given by another Fengshui man.

-On the river in the west a dam was erected according to the master plan, redirecting the water eastwards into a stone channel that links every house, the pond and the lake.
-Thus on a tangible level, a complete water circulation system has been established that is able to supply fresh water to all households in the village and help stop fire from spreading; while in the intangible sense, entire fire-related energies have been placed under the control.
+On the river in the west, a dam was erected according to the master plan, redirecting the water eastwards into a stone channel that links every house, the pond and the lake.
+Thus on a tangible level, a complete water circulation system has been established that is able to supply fresh water to all households in the village and help stop the fire from spreading; while in the intangible sense, entire fire-related energies have been placed under the control.

 In the old days when the climate in Anhui was not so dry, the water in the trench was full and clean, and each day in the early morning the housewives were able to fetch the water in the channel to be distilled as drinking water while did washes after a certain hour.
-The used water then flows back to the river through the pond and the lake, which ensures there will always be a clean and fresh water in the channel directly from the river.
+The used water then flows back to the river through the pond and the lake, which ensures there will always be a clean and freshwater in the channel directly from the river.